 During El Niño, the trade winds relax in the central and western Pacific leading to a depression of the thermocline in the eastern Pacific, and an elevation of the thermocline in the west.
 This reduced the efficiency of upwelling to cool the surface and cut off the supply of nutrient rich thermocline water to the euphotic zone.
 The result was a rise in sea surface temperature towards the East Pacific. (from NOAA-TAO and climate.gov/enso)

 Such approach implies some major restrictions in the interpretations of previous and subsequent events.
-The major one I see is that it is accepted that the ENSO is a consequence of a change in atmospheric dynamics.
-When considering the El Niño as a consequence of a variation in the configuration of winds (W/E) at the Eq.
+The major one I see is that IF it is accepted that the ENSO is a consequence of a change in atmospheric dynamics “resultant from” a variation in the configuration of winds (W/E) at the Eq.
 Pacific, any weather phenomena occurring in synchronism (including latency) with the ENSO is part of a chain reaction being originated before the positive ENSO is detected.
-And yet, studying the effect called “El Niño” it is diminished the approach of considering it as a consequence but it is given to it primary relevancy as a factor being a trigger.
-Furthermore, some other considerations have not been fully addressed yet as it is the implications carried from assuming that an increase in the strength of winds moving over superficial waters would have an increasing cooling effect over those same waters, like cooling of your soup with your breath.
+And yet, studying the effect called “El Niño” it is diminished the approach of considering it as a “shared” consequence but it is given to it primary relevancy as a “singular” factor being a trigger.
+Furthermore, some other considerations have not been fully addressed yet as it is the implications carried from assuming that an increase in the strength of winds moving over superficial waters would have an increasing cooling effect over those same waters, like cooling your soup with your breath.

 Another scenario considered would be based on that the source of heat causing Eastern Pacific waters to become warmer comes from subsurface temperatures.
 But such claim can not explain changes in the trade winds and furthermore addresses changes in thermohialine circulation which has not been fully supported with data.